aalfiann/fastify-boilerplate/readme.md

   Server just render the page and using ajax to get data from API.
 - **MongoDB**
   MongoDB is horizontal, scale-out architecture can support huge volumes of both data and traffic.
+- **Cache in Memory**
+  Cache in memory (support redis) could make request faster and save the traffic/bandwidth to MongoDB.

 ### Security
 - **JWT Authentication**